KQM-git/TCL/theorycrafting.md

 CV = (2 × CR) + CD, it refers to the total amount of crit an artifact/character has.
 It's an indirect method of measuring a character's investment.

 **ADC:**
-Refers to main stat builds using Atk% on the Sands, Dmg Bonus% on the Goblet, Crit% on the Circlet.
+Refers to main stat builds using ATK% on the Sands, Dmg Bonus% on the Goblet, Crit% on the Circlet.

 **EDC:**
 Refers to main stat builds using EM on the Sands, Dmg Bonus% on the Goblet, Crit% on the Circlet.